 For very dry scalps, we recommend applying our Ultra Rich Balm, which has shea butter (which helps lock in moisture) and sea buckthorn both of which are great ingredients for a dry scalp.

-Our prebiotic conditioners can also help soothe and improve the condition of your scalp.
 Try an overnight application or just massage in and leave for several minutes after washing your hair.
-Alongside soothing herbs, they contain a prebiotic chicory extract which helps balance the skin microbiota, creating ideal conditions for a healthy-feeling scalp.
+Alongside soothing herbs, our conditioners contain a prebiotic chicory extract which helps balance the skin microbiota, creating ideal conditions for a healthy-feeling scalp.

 Another useful addition to a DIY hair treatment would be honey.
 Evidence has revealed honey to be a great home remedy for an itchy scalp and has been shown to be particularly effective against dandruff/fungal infections .
 We would recommend buying organic or local honey to ensure bee welfare.